bigbass1997/PICTAS/README.md

 0xFF | Null
 ```

+### Input Displays
+This replay device also supports input displays (aka viz boards), which enable the viewers to see which inputs are being pressed in real time, using LEDs, a shift register, and a current driver.

+The displays are designed to be placed on a SPI bus, which each display board shares the same clock and serial signals.
+Each device uses it's own Chip Select signal as a data latch.

 ### Discord/Support
 If you have questions or suggestions, you can find me on the [N64brew Discord server](https://discord.gg/WqFgNWf) or the [TASBot server](https://discord.tas.bot/).